Westfield Bondi Junction: History

 The redevelopment opened in stages from November 2003 to August 2004 and the centre was subsequently renamed Westfield Bondi Junction.
 This development made Westfield Bondi Junction one of the largest shopping complexes in the Sydney metropolitan area.
-The development featured David Jones, Grace Bros (rebranded to Myer in 2004), Target (rebranded to Kmart in 2021), Coles, Woolworths, Harvey Norman, JB Hi-Fi, Rebel Sport, Greater Union (which was renamed to Event Cinemas in 2010) and 458 retailers.
+The development featured David Jones, Grace Bros (rebranded to Myer in 2004), Target (rebranded to Kmart in 2021), Coles, Woolworths, Harvey Norman, JB Hi-Fi, Rebel Sport, Hugo Boss, Greater Union (which was renamed to Event Cinemas in 2010) and 458 retailers.

 Westfield Bondi Junction has been blamed for the downturn in trade in surrounding shopping hubs.
 The nearby Oxford Street, in Paddington and Darlinghurst is one example.
 Retail trade in that location dropped 30% in the four months after the opening of the shopping centre with other locations in Double Bay and Woollahra experiencing similar downturns in trade.

 In July 2014, as part of a restructure of the Westfield Group, it came under the control of the Scentre Group.

 Since 2012, Westfield Bondi Junction has seen the opening of many new international fashion retailers.
 Spanish retailer Zara opened on 13 September 2012 on the space vacated by Borders.
 British retailer Topshop and Topman opened on 24 March 2016, however the store closed in May 2019.
 On 27 August 2016, Swedish retailer H&M opened its sixth store in NSW at the centre.
 The store opened on the former terrace food court.
 On 17 September 2020, Japanese retailer Uniqlo opened its 24th Australian store at the centre.

 On 23 October 2025 TK Maxx opened its store on the old Rebel space on level 5.